algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - 2 -> water,
 - 3 -> grass,
 - 4 -> lilypad.
 The bitmap is stored in a .mem file which loads it into the memory if the board.

+Upon colliding with a water or a wall tile will kill the frog, decreasing the number of lives by 1 and making the frog reappear at its original position.

 Finally, the origin, 0x0, is placed at the bottom left of the grid.